MayankDw/store_locator/README.md

 The set of stores in our article we are calling as buddy stores Using machine learning algorthim k-means to group the number of stores based on its traits and decision criteria for the algorithms. linear regression folloes by ser of stores.
+The fulfillment network plays a crucial role in order picking process.